aisdigital/dotNETRestfulChallenge/README.md

   2. Remember that this challenge is meant to evaluate your skills, you don't necessarily have to finish all the challenge code implementation, we just want to get to know you better. 😁

 # Steps
-* Fork the repository;
+* Using your own Git account, create a repository for this solution;
-* Create a branch (from master branch) with the following pattern: Use your name as branch name, eg: Considering that my name is Jose da Silva the branch name should be: "feature/jose_silva";
+* Create a branch for this task.
+Use the following model for naming it: "feature/fulano_de_tal";
-* Work only on your branch, and after you finish, create a Pull Request targeting "master" branch on this repository;
+* When completed the challenge, share your branch with us so we can check it out;
-*	DO NOT change the reviewers of your Pull Request.
+* After receiving the challenge, you'll have 03 days to complete it.

 # Requirements
 *	.NET Core 3.1 or above;